-If there were an Olympics for STEM projects, the International Science and Engineering Fair (ISEF) would be it.
-Its opening ceremony alone—a stadium full of 1800 screaming students from 75 countries—tells you this is no ordinary science fair.
+If there were an Olympics for STEM projects, it would be the International Science and Engineering Fair (ISEF).
+The event’s opening ceremony alone—a stadium full of 1,800 screaming students from 75 countries—tells you this is no ordinary science fair.

 You must be in high school and win at affiliated science fairs to compete at ISEF.
-These qualifying fairs occur from January to March in the U.S. and involve a few rounds (such as local, regional, and state).
-ISEF takes place in early May and lasts for a week.
-The 2023 ISEF will be held in Dallas, and the 2024 ISEF will be in Los Angeles.
-It’s been hosted in big cities nationwide, in Canada, in Puerto Rico, and, during the pandemic, virtually.
+These qualifying fairs occur from January to March in the U.S. and involve a few rounds (e.g., local, regional, state).
+ISEF takes place each May and lasts for a week.
+The 2023 ISEF was held in Dallas, TX and the 2024 ISEF will be in Los Angeles, CA (May 11th-17th).
+Prior ISEF events have been hosted by other U.S. cities - during the pandemic, the event took place virtually.

-ISEF judges use a 100-point scale to grade each project, and the criteria consist of the following:
+ISEF judges use a 100-point scale to grade each project; criteria consists of:

 Originality and creativity (30 pts)